 Communicate, communicate, communicate, we were told.
 All the problems go back to communication.
 This is your default culprit.
 In doubt, say there was a communication problem and then at least you have just communicated it.

 So, if a team does not work, we say they have a communication problem.
-If strategy is poorly implemented, we blamed it to a communication problem.
-We say this group or that people don’t listen.
+If strategy is poorly implemented, we blame it on a communication problem.
+We say this group, or that people, don’t listen.
 That manager does not communicate well.
 The messages don’t get through.

 The organization is seen as a colossal traffic problem, and the leadership team sits at the Traffic Control Centre.
 If we just adjust and calibrate the content, the pace, the channels and the sequences, all will be fine.